Here’s the Skinny on How to Look Slimmer this Spring

 - Your medical history and whether you have any current conditions.
 If you do, you may want to consult with the doctor who treats you for it and get the go-ahead for any procedures you’re considering.

 - Your weight loss story: If you have lost previously lost weight, make sure to tell your plastic surgeon.
-Include information about how you lost the weight, whether it was through bariatric surgery, diet and exercise, or hormonal weight loss methods.
+Include information about how you lost the weight, whether it was through bariatric surgery or diet and exercise.
 It’s important for him or her to know how long ago you lost the weight and whether it has been comfortable for you to maintain your current weight.
 If your weight has been fluctuating, it’s best to get it under control, otherwise you risk losing your body contouring results when you gain weight back again.